NHOrus/srwq-compilation/episode-21.md

 Kai nods.
 "I know it doesn't sound like a very nice thing to do, but its the only way we're going to fix our world.
 With most of the Shadow Mirrors gone, the ELF on its last legs and the DC basically being kept alive as an excuse for all the military funding, the EFA has to go, or at least change massively."

-"It just doesn't feel...right to be messing with them like this.
+"It just doesn't feel... right to be messing with them like this.
 And theres the danger that they'll figure out what we're doing."

 You break in through the tension.
 "Look, why don't we at least see what the alien scanner says first?
 Thay way, if we can detect Vindel with it, we'll know where he is, and we'll have a few spots to point to that we can say to the Irregulars 'Hey, its over there!'
 Then we can go on ourselves and find the Colonel while they 'eliminate' the other options."